SubstrateChess/pallet-chess/docs/README.md

 ![](benchmarks_analysis.png)

 We can see that there's no samples to the right of the red dashed line, so we assume that we can multiply the average weight by 3 and use it as a "safe" constant extrinsic weight for `make_move`.
+Even if the average is heavily skewed by the repetition of moves on `generate_moves`, the histogram shows that the multiplication by 3 helps us find a safe upper limit, regardless of whether this is a "true" average or not.

 After applying the logic explained above to `weights.rs`, `make_move` looked like this:
 ```